VanPlex Blog

 By David Babakaiff

 Canada built 259,028 homes in 2025.
 Metro Vancouver hit 30,855 completions — highest since 1990.
-But starts are declining, condo presales collapsed, and the pipeline is thinning.
+But starts fell for two straight years, condo presales collapsed, and the pipeline is thinning.
+CMHC projects starts decline through 2026–2028.
 Missing middle is the only category that grew.

 By David Babakaiff